wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/virtual-private-networks.md

 As an IPsec VPN client is built into many operating systems, no additional products are required to deploy a VPN.
 However, some third-party networks restrict or block IPsec traffic, so your mobile devices may, in certain situations, be unable to create the VPN connection.

 TLS VPNs can also be used, though you will likely need to use a third-party client and server.
 In addition, products from different vendors will rarely inter-operate, so you will need to use both from the same vendor.
-Whilst TLS is standardized in a variety of [RFCs](https://en.wikipedia.org/wiki/Request_for_Comments), exactly how those protocols are used to create a VPN is not.
+While TLS is standardized in a variety of [RFCs](https://en.wikipedia.org/wiki/Request_for_Comments), exactly how those protocols are used to create a VPN is not.
 However, TLS VPN connections can be more reliable when traversing Network Address Translation (NAT) devices, or enterprise firewalls.

 From a security perspective, with all other things equal, there is very little difference in risk between using an IPsec and a TLS VPN.